Olivia Pichardo Becomes First Woman to Make D1 Baseball Team

 Olivia Pichardo

 Olivia Pichardo is making history as the first female player on an active NCAA Divison I roster.
-Pichardo will be on the Brown Bears baseball team for the 2023 season.
-The 18-year-old made the team as a walk-on.
+Pichardo will be on the Brown Bears baseball team for the 2023 season, having secured her spot as a walk-on at just 18 years old.
+Her determination and skill are set to redefine norms in collegiate baseball, where she plans to bring her passion and commitment to the field, adorned in her Chicago Cubs Jerseys

 “I’m just really glad that we’re having more and more female baseball players at the collegiate level, and no matter what division, it’s just really good to see this progression,” Pichardo said in a Brown University press release.
 “It’s really paving the way for other girls in the next generation to also have these goals that they want to achieve and dream big and know that they can do it.”